beranek1/php-web-analytics/README.md

 * a MySQL Server
 * (a webserver of course)

 ### PLEASE NOTE: b1 web tracking is still in development.
-We rely on your reporting of issues as well as donations!
+We rely on your feedback!